Richard of York, 3rd Duke of York: France again

-Henry VI turned to York again in 1440 after peace negotiations failed.
-He was reappointed Lieutenant of France on 2 July, this time with the same powers that the late Bedford had earlier been granted.
+Henry VI turned to York again after peace negotiations failed.
+York was reappointed Lieutenant of France on 2 July 1440, this time with the same powers that the late Bedford had earlier been granted.
 As in 1437, York was able to count on the loyalty of Bedford's supporters, including Sir John Fastolf, Sir William Oldhall and Sir William ap Thomas.
 He was promised an annual income of £20,000 to support his position.
 Duchess Cecily accompanied him to Normandy, and his children Edward, Edmund and Elizabeth were all born in Rouen.

-York reached France in 1441 and quickly moved down the Seine towards Pontoise, which was besieged by the French.
+York reached France in 1441 and quickly moved up the Seine towards Pontoise, which was besieged by the French.
 Though York failed to bring the French to battle, he and Lord Talbot—in what would be the highlight of York's military career—led a brilliant campaign involving several river crossings around the Seine and Oise, chasing them almost up to the walls of Paris.
 In the end, all of York's efforts were in vain, for the French took Pontoise by assault in September 1441.
 This was to be York's only military action during his second lieutenancy.

 In 1442, York continued to hold the line in Normandy.
 He signed a treaty with Isabel, duchess of Burgundy, at Dijon on 23 April 1443, which created an indefinite truce between England and Burgundy.
-Funding the war effort was becoming an increasing issue: though he was paid his annuity of £20,000 in 1441–2, York did not receive anything more from England until February 1444.
+Funding the war effort was becoming an increasing issue: though he was paid his annuity of £20,000 in 1441–1442, York did not receive anything more from England until February 1444.